 - What does my next level look like?

 Your potential is different than your next level.
-To use the finance analogy again, you have the potential to be a millionaire, but your next level may be paying off your credit cards and saving 10% of your income.
+To use the finance analogy from Giving Assistant again, you have the potential to be a millionaire, but your next level may be paying off your credit cards and saving 10% of your income.
 The problem people run into is that they make their potential their goal, and it’s just too big for them to see and achieve, so they don’t do anything at all.
 It’s better to see your potential by target your next level.

 This is what I’m discussing in my 5-message series Crushing Your Goals.
 As always, I show the first episode of each new 5-message series for free right here, so watch Episode 1 below: